The Stirring Rock

 The Catholic church, of course, disapproved of such behavior and the Popes, at various times, have issued bulls prohibiting Christians from visiting ancient monuments.
 At some stage in the past, a team of 'good Christians', concerned for the morals of the people of south Sligo, tipped the Stirring Rock off its pedestal, and put an end to the rustic custom of dancing there.

-In recent years the Stirring Rock has been re-positioned on its pedestal, but sadly it can no longer rock.
+In recent years the Stirring Rock has been re-installed on its pedestal, but sadly it can no longer rock.